Honors College Research Faculty

 Visiting Associate Professor, Architecture

 Jeannette Sordi is a visiting associate professor in the School of Architecture and Design.
 She holds a Ph.D. in urban planning and design from the University of Genoa (2014) and was a Ph.D.
-Visiting Student at the Harvard Graduate School of Design Chair of Landscape Architecture.
+Visiting Student at the Harvard Graduate School of Design, Chair of Landscape Architecture.
 Before joining New York Tech in 2019, Sordi was an associate professor of landscape and urbanism at Adolfo Ibañez University in Santiago de Chile and taught at the University of Genoa and Trento in Italy and at Syracuse University in New York City.
 She is also an external consultant for the Inter-American Development Bank and other international institutions.

 Working at the intersection of landscape architecture, architecture, and planning in Europe and across the Americas, she has developed new perspectives and approaches in the fields of landscape urbanism, extraction territories, shrinking urban economies and adaptive reuse, and climate resilience and adaptation in vulnerable contexts.
 Since 2015 she has collaborated with several institutions including the Inter-American Development Bank in Argentina, Chile, and Uruguay; the Municipality of Cartagena and Chilean Division of Regional Development (Subdere, Chile); the Museum of Contemporary Art of Santiago and the Chilean Architects Council; Díacritica and Caetano Herrera University (Peru); the Municipality of Lecce, Municipality of Genoa (Italy), among others.
 Sordi is the author of numerous books and scholarly publications, including the books Ecological Design.
-Strategies for the Vulnerable City (IaDB, 2021, 2022) and two forthcoming books on Wood Ecologies and Urban Expansion in Latin America and the Caribbeans.
+Strategies for the Vulnerable City (IaDB, 2021, 2022) and two forthcoming books on Wood Ecologies and Urban Expansion in Latin America and the Caribbean.

 Jessica Varghese, Ph.D., RN

-Assistant Professor, Nursing
+Associate Professor, Nursing

-Jessica Varghese is an assistant professor of nursing at New York Institute of Technology.
+Jessica Varghese is an associate professor of nursing at New York Institute of Technology.
 She completed her Ph.D. in Nursing at the State University of New York at Buffalo.
 She has worked in nursing professional development and leadership roles for over 20 years.

 She is the current Chair of the American Nurses Association of New York Legislative Committee and an inaugural member of the American Academy of Ambulatory Care Nurses Research Committee.
 She is a fellow of the Alliance of Nurses for Healthy Environments and has recently been selected to participate in the NIH-funded Environmental Health Research Institute for Nurse and Clinician Scientists.